yflouucla/L1-2/README.txt

 ------------------------------------------------------------------

-If you have any comment, suggestion, or question, please do contact Yifei Lou at: first.last@utdallas.edu
+If you have any comment, suggestion, or question, please do contact Yifei Lou at: yflou@unc.edu